Retro Eye care Haitian Deep Dark Default

 driverClassName: "com.mysql.cj.jdbc.Driver"

-databaseType Yes Database protocol or dialect type of the connection endpoint, such as MySQL or PostgreSQL.
-It selects JDBC metadata and capability logic; it does not mean the endpoint is necessarily a physical database or ShardingSphere-Proxy.
+databaseType (+) Database protocol or dialect type of the connection endpoint, such as MySQL or PostgreSQL.
+It affects metadata recognition and SQL capability judgment; it does not mean the endpoint is necessarily a direct database connection or ShardingSphere-Proxy.

-jdbcUrl Yes JDBC URL used by the MCP Server to connect to the runtime database.
+jdbcUrl (+) JDBC URL used by the MCP Server to connect to the runtime database.
 Point it to a Proxy logical database when using ShardingSphere rule capabilities.

-username Yes Username for the runtime database, usually the ShardingSphere-Proxy logical database username.
+username (+) Username for the runtime database, usually the ShardingSphere-Proxy logical database username.

-driverClassName Yes JDBC driver class name, such as com.mysql.cj.jdbc.Driver for the MySQL driver.
+driverClassName (+) JDBC driver class name, such as com.mysql.cj.jdbc.Driver for the MySQL driver.

 Notes:

-• When the target is ShardingSphere-Proxy, MCP resources expose ShardingSphere logical databases, not physical storage units.
+• When the target is ShardingSphere-Proxy, users see ShardingSphere logical databases, not physical storage units.

-• Schema, table, view, index, and sequence metadata depends on target JDBC metadata.
-Proxy-visible metadata and physical database metadata may differ.
+• Schema, table, view, index, and sequence metadata depends on JDBC metadata from the connection target.
+Proxy-visible metadata and direct-connection metadata may differ.

 • If the target JDBC driver is not packaged, copy the driver jar under plugins/.